holmanb/rdma-tests/interop/testlib/classes/README.md

 /rdma-tests/interop/testlib/classes
 ===================================

-the *classes* subdirectory holds the network.py module, which initializes and exposes several useful interfaces
+the */classes* subdirectory holds the network.py module, which initializes and exposes several useful interfaces

 Dependencies
 ------------